opengeospatial/GeoDCAT-SWG/README.md

 * [Open issues](https://github.com/opengeospatial/GeoDCAT-SWG/issues)
 * [Copy of License Language](https://github.com/opengeospatial/GeoDCAT-SWG/main/LICENSE)

+It is required that the standard is supported by implementation evidence, so proposals and issues should preferably be made with reference to an implementation and outcomes of regression tests for any test cases defined for the standard.

 Pull Requests from contributors are welcomed.
 However, please note that by sending a Pull Request or Commit to this GitHub repository, you are agreeing to the terms in the Observer Agreement https://portal.ogc.org/files/?artifact_id=92169